Here we explain who is required to submit a notification under the change in control regime.

 Requesting additional information

-Once the notification has been acknowledged as complete, it may still be necessary to ask for additional information.
+Once your notification has been acknowledged as complete, we may still need to ask for additional information.
 A complete notification means we have sufficient information to begin our assessment and the 60 working day assessment period will start.
 Depending on the outcome of our initial assessment, we may ask for additional information.
 Please note that on the first request for additional information, we can interrupt the 60 working day assessment period for up to 30 working days (20 days if the controller is regulated within the EEA).

-If additional information requested by us is not submitted, we could object to the notification on the grounds of missing/incomplete information.
+If you don't submit the additional information we request, we could object to the notification on the grounds of missing/incomplete information.

 Up to the 50th assessment day, we can request as much information as we need to make a decision.

-Other definitions of terms (such as parent undertaking) can also be found in the FCA Handbook Glossary section.
+Other definitions of terms (such as parent undertaking) can also be found in the FCA Handbook Glossary.

-You can find guidance on acting in concert in the Handbook, Sup 11, Annex 6G.
+You can find guidance on acting in concert in the Sup 11, Annex 6G of our Handbook.